MatMasIt/notesArchive/latest/Inglese/2021/aprile/venerdì_30/08_54_00/appunti.md

 MASTER-SLAVE relationship

-he tries to teach Friday english he teaches him yes/no (orders from the c
+he tries to teach Friday english

+ he teaches him yes/no (orders from the colonizer)

+He also teaches him "Master", that was to be Robinson's name
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM0MDU2MTk1MCwtMTE3MTkyNzk4MSwtMT
+eyJoaXN0b3J5IjpbMTA5MTI4MTIwNSwtMTE3MTkyNzk4MSwtMT
 YyOTE4Njg5MSwxMDg2MjkxMTU5LDE5NTQ1NTEwNTFdfQ==
 -->